timmens/macro_problems/README.md

 Now you should be able to start and execute the notebooks from inside the terminal session.

+## How to Contribute

+You can contribute to this repository by uploading alternative solutions, corrected mistakes or solutions to new exercises.
+Feel free to do so using the pull request strategy.
+That is, after cloning the repository you create a feature branch and then on the repository webpage you create a pull request for that feature branch.
+Once you are happy with your solution you ask for a code review and we will then merge the feature branch onto main.
+For any questions on this process contact [timmens](https://github.com/timmens).

 ## Problem Set 1